-What are the key ongoing legal debates around contemporary IHL challenges?
-Why does that matter for academics and policy-makers?
+What are the key ongoing legal debates around contemporary IHL issues?
+Why does that matter for academics and policymakers?
 How can professionals from those sectors support each other in addressing ongoing legal and policy challenges?

-Organized by the International Committee of the Red Cross (ICRC) and the Geneva Academy of International Humanitarian Law and Human Rights, the Advanced IHL seminar for academics and humanitarian policy-makers aims to enhance the capacity of lecturers and researchers to teach and research international humanitarian law (IHL) and contemporary issues arising during armed conflict, while also equipping policy-makers with an in-depth understanding of ongoing legal debates and their relevance to decision-making.
+Organized by the International Committee of the Red Cross (ICRC) and the Geneva Academy of International Humanitarian Law and Human Rights, the Advanced IHL seminar for academics and humanitarian policymakers aims to enhance the capacity of academics to teach and research international humanitarian law (IHL) and contemporary issues arising during armed conflict, while also equipping policymakers with an in-depth understanding of ongoing legal debates and their relevance to decision-making.

 Profile of candidates

 The seminar is addressed to both academics and policymakers.
 It is therefore open to lecturers, researchers, legal and policy advisers in governmental agencies, representatives from the judicial sector and donor agencies representatives.
 Key selection criteria will include:

 - Current involvement in the practice or teaching of IHL or in decision-making in relation to situations of armed conflict;